mxcop/mxcop/content/articles/fundamental-rc.md

 Let's instead use <span class="highlight">bilinear interpolation</span> to merge with the nearest **4** probes from the next cascade.
 We can see what this looks like in *Figure M*, <span class="highlight">bilinear probes</span> closer to the destination probe get higher weights.

+I like to think of it as <span class="highlight">blurring</span> those blocky probes in *Figure L* with their neighbours.

 > I tend to refer to the **green** probes as "bilinear probes" & the **blue** probe as "destination probe".

 {{ image(